-In our opinion, the Company is not a Nidhi Company.
-Therefore, the provisions of clause 4 (xii) of the Order are not applicable to the Company.
+In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company.
+Therefore, the provisions of clause 3 (xii) of the Order are not applicable to the Company.

 13) Transactions with related parties